 When depression makes it hard to function at work, you can request a leave of absence.
 The HR rep will help you fill out the correct papers to secure a valid leave so you can get some treatment.
 There are benefits there for people to access, which are provided through federal laws like the Family Leave Act.
 It can be hard to file the forms through the detailed system, so be sure to have someone in HR assist you with your medical leave for depression process.

-Depression is the second most common mental health disorder experienced by Americans.
-According to the National Institute of Mental Health, over 17 million Americans are afflicted with this condition each year.
-The effects of depression are costly to the overall economy, with an estimated cost of tens of billions of dollars annually.
-Most of this cost is due to the lost work productivity associated with absenteeism and impaired work performance.
+Depression is the second most common mental health issue in the U.S. The NIMH reports that over 17 million adults deal with this illness each year.
+The effects of depression are costly to the country, costing tens of billions of dollars per year.
+Most of this cost is due to lost work through absence and impaired work.

-Depression comes in several different forms, each with unique features.
-Treatment for depression will be based on which particular type of depressive disorder is presenting.
-The types of depressive disorder include:
+Depression comes in many forms, each with unique features.
+Treatment for depression will be based on which type of problem is present.
+The most common type of depression is major depressive disorder:

-Major depressive disorder.
-MDD is the most commonly diagnosed type of depressive disorder.
-A diagnosis of MDD involves five or more of the following symptoms for two weeks or longer:
+- Major depressive disorder.
+MDD involves five or more of these symptoms lasting for two weeks or longer: